-Very off topic for a this blog, very on topic for Christmas.
+Very off topic for a this blog, very on topic for this holiday.

 This Tale of Poultry Peril is by Walter McInnis, excerpted from Thong-baked Cookies, all rights reserved to Walter McInnis, book is available from the author, contact me and he’ll sell you a copy, this is not the funniest story in the book either.
 Walter is a technical writer and project manager by trade but also lives an exciting and interesting life, this is the story of why we should buy all turkeys at the store.

 Friends of ours own a hobby farm up around the corner from us.
 One of their hobbies was to raise a few turkeys for the oven.
 Only one survived to adulthood, and as he was growing they became attached to him.
 They would let him out and he would just follow them around the yard or sit quietly beside them on the steps.
 Their children became quite attached to him, and the mother just couldn’t picture him naked and golden brown on their dining room table.
 They could have just kept him except that he was already bigger than the kids, and they wanted to clean out the building they had him in to use as a machine shed, and no one wants to work on machinery while ankle deep in turkey guano.